The Mating Mind (2000) is an evolutionary psychology text in which Geoffrey Miller, the author, lays out a novel theory for the human mind evolution.

 About The Author: Geoffrey Miller is an American evolutionary psychologist and psychology professor at the University of New Mexico.

-Miller can be seen as a bit of a maverick in the world of academia, but one should take into account the “stuffiness” of the academic world.
-He’s also had a few controversies, but when I dug deeper he had not really said anything controversial.
-It’s just that it’s easy being picked on when one prides himself on searching what’s true and not what’s convenient.
+Miller is one of me favorite authors, and can be seen as a bit of a maverick in the world of academia -but one should take into account the “stuffiness” of the academic world-.
+There have been some controversies, but when I dug deeper he had not really said anything controversial.
+The way I see: some people get roiled too easily when one seeks what’s true, rather than what’s convenient.

 Why Our Brains Evolved With Sexual Selection